Decentralised-Autonomous-Institutions/ondc-bap/docs/status.md

 ## Current Status

-**Phase 2 - Task 2.2.1 COMPLETED** ✅
+**Phase 2 - Task 2.2.3 COMPLETED** ✅

-The Ed25519 implementation in ondc-crypto-algorithms has been successfully completed with:
+The X25519 key exchange implementation in ondc-crypto-algorithms has been successfully completed with:
-- ✅ Ed25519Signer with full ONDC trait implementation ✅
+- ✅ X25519KeyExchange with full ONDC trait implementation ✅
-- ✅ Ed25519Verifier with strict signature verification ✅
+- ✅ Static and ephemeral key exchange support ✅
-- ✅ Key generation, signing, and verification capabilities ✅
+- ✅ Secure key generation and validation ✅
-- ✅ Memory-safe key handling and comprehensive error handling ✅
+- ✅ Memory-safe key handling with automatic zeroization ✅
 - ✅ Type-safe API with compile-time guarantees ✅
-- ✅ Extensive test coverage and security validation ✅
+- ✅ Comprehensive test coverage and security validation ✅
-- ✅ Integration with ed25519-dalek library ✅
+- ✅ Integration with x25519-dalek library ✅
+- ✅ Protection against weak key attacks ✅

-**Next Steps:** Begin Task 2.2.2 (Ed25519 verification) or Task 2.2.4 (BLAKE2 hashing)
+**Next Steps:** Begin Task 2.2.4 (BLAKE2 hashing) or proceed to Phase 3 (ONDC-specific implementation)

 **Implementation Status:**
 - Foundation traits and error types are fully defined and documented
 - Ed25519 signing and verification are fully implemented and tested
+- X25519 key exchange is fully implemented and tested
 - Type safety and validation helpers are in place with compile-time guarantees
 - Security requirements and best practices are documented and enforced
-- Ready for additional cryptographic implementations (BLAKE2, X25519)
+- Ready for additional cryptographic implementations (BLAKE2)
 - All crates have proper workspace dependencies configured
 - Development environment is production-ready

 **Completed Components:**
 - **Traits Crate**: 6 Core Traits, comprehensive error system, type safety
-- **Algorithms Crate**: Ed25519Signer and Ed25519Verifier with full ONDC compliance
+- **Algorithms Crate**: Ed25519Signer, Ed25519Verifier, and X25519KeyExchange with full ONDC compliance
-- **Dependencies**: `ed25519-dalek`, `rand`, `zeroize`, `subtle` for security
+- **Dependencies**: `ed25519-dalek`, `x25519-dalek`, `rand`, `zeroize`, `subtle` for security
 - **Testing**: Comprehensive test suite with edge cases and security validation

 ## Phase 1: Project Foundation & Setup (Week 1)